Semisimplicity and Indecomposable Objects in Interpolating Partition Categories: Indecomposable objects

 \subsection{Semisimplification}

 Let us consider now a group-theoretical category of partitions $\cC$, and let us recall (\Cref{thm-grouptheo-semisimple}) that $\RepCt$ is not semisimple if and only if $t\in\NN_0$.
+In the non-semisimple case, the semisimplification functor is given by \Cref{prop::fiber-functor}.
 For $t=0$, the semisimplification is trivial by \Cref{lem::semisimplification-t0}, so let us consider $t\geq 1$.
 In this case, we record some general observations about the semisimplification $\wRepCt$.
-For any $k\geq0$, $p\in\Projk$, and $V$ in $\Irr(S(p))$, let us denote the primitive idempotent in $\cC(k,k)$ corresponding to the indecomposable object $\L(V)$ according to \Cref{thm::indecompsable_obj_by_A_k} by $e_{k,p,V}$.
+For any $k\geq0$, $p\in\Projk$, and $V$ in $\Irr(S(p))$, let us denote the primitive idempotent in $\cC(k,k)$ corresponding to the indecomposable object $\L_p(V)$ according to \Cref{thm::indecompsable_obj_by_A_k} by $e_{k,p,V}$.

 \begin{lemma} If $t\in\NN$, then $\L$ together with the quotient functor $\RepCt\to\wRepCt$ yields a bijection

 where $\mathcal{V}$ is the set of isomorphism classes of those $V\in\Irr(S(p))$ for $k\geq0$, $[p]\in\Projk/{\sim}$, $p\not\in(\nu_k)$, whose associated idempotent $e_{k,p,V}$ decomposes into a sum of primitive idempotents $(e_i)_i$ in $P(k,k)\supset \cC(k,k)$ at least one of which has non-zero trace. \end{lemma}